Connecting to Valkey¶

 funcname - A string containing the name of the function to create func - The function, being added to this class.

-ex: Assume that one has a custom valkey module named foomod that creates command named ‘foo.dothing’ and ‘foo.anotherthing’ in valkey.
+ex: Assume that one has a custom valkey module named foomod that creates command named ‘foo.do_thing’ and ‘foo.another_thing’ in valkey.
 To load function functions into this namespace:

-from valkey import Valkey from foomodule import F r = Valkey() r.load_external_module(“foo”, F) r.foo().dothing(‘your’, ‘arguments’)
+from valkey import Valkey from foomodule import F r = Valkey() r.load_external_module(“foo”, F) r.foo().do_thing(‘your’, ‘arguments’)

 For a concrete example see the reimport of the redisjson module in tests/test_connection.py::test_loading_external_modules